Toxins

 The only safe level of asbestos exposure is zero.
 Even small doses of asbestos exposure can result in the development of mesothelioma.

-These types of exposures typically occur in occupational settings.
+Asbestos exposure typically occurs on the job.
 However, this is not always the case.
 Asbestos fibers also cling to clothing.
-Many individuals, who have never worked around asbestos materials in their life, develop cancer as a result of being exposed to the asbestos brought into their homes on the clothing of loved ones.
+Many individuals who have never worked around asbestos materials develop cancer as a result of being exposed to the asbestos brought into their homes on the clothing of loved ones.

 When did the Railroads Know that Asbestos Causes Cancer?